php-fig/fig-standards/proposed/http-message.md

     public function getUri();

     /**
-     * Create a new instance with the provided URI.
+     * Return an instance with the provided URI.
      *
      * This method MUST be implemented in such a way as to retain the
-     * immutability of the message, and MUST return a new instance that has the
+     * immutability of the message, and MUST return an instance that has the
      * new UriInterface instance.
      *
      * @link http://tools.ietf.org/html/rfc3986#section-4.3